 Have questions about your claims or coverage?
 Start by contacting your insurance carrier directly.
-They know their coverage rules best and have the final say on all claims and billing disputes.
+They know their coverage rules best and have the final say on all claims and billing questions.

 Sometimes you need more help than your insurance carrier can provide.
 If you have a billing issue, such as your provider charging you more than the amount your Explanation of Benefits (EOB) says you owe, or you believe your plan covers more than what your EOB shows, Alight Advocacy Services is available.
-Alight Health Pros are experts in handling claims and billing disputes and can work with you on your behalf to resolve issues.
+Alight Health Pros are experts in handling and resolving your claims and billing issues.
 Find more information about Health Pros here.

-If you aren't satisfied with the resolution of a claim or billing dispute, you can file an appeal through your insurance carrier, who will be able to direct you through that process.
+If you aren't satisfied with the resolution, you can file an appeal through your insurance carrier, who will be able to direct you through that process.
 Ricoh doesn't have any influence on the outcome.
 The insurance carrier-not Ricoh-is responsible for the cost of claims.